svlentink/myhugoblogs/blog.lent.ink/content/post/allowance-zakgeld.md

 Thus for a 6y old:

-- `340` per month `* 10% = 34EU`
+- `340` per month `* 10% = 34EU` entertainment money
 - of which `50% = 17EU` *guaranteed payout* (welfare allowance for being human)
-- `50%` can be earned through meritocracy (good grades, extracurricular such as sports)
+- `50%` can be earned through meritocracy (good grades, extracurricular etc.)

 ## Meritocracy

 How the additional `50%` can be earned it up to the parent.
-The obvious school, sports and music classes would be in there, but maybe also helping around the house or paying attention/writing along in religious meetings.
+The common school, sports and music classes could be in there, but maybe also helping around the house or paying attention/writing along in religious meetings.

 Let's say that of the `50%` that can be earned, half of it (`8.50EU`) is earned through school.

-We could say, and 8 is what we aim for at work, if we get a 9, we even get a bonus.
+Let's say, an `8` is what we aim for at work, if we get a 9, we get a bonus.
 When we put this in a sheet (Google sheets, Excel) like the table above we get: